Who can use this feature?

 Every organisation must have at least one system administrator.
 This is typically a technical or senior executive role and holds the highest level of permissions.
 As such, it should be restricted to as few users as possible.
 System administrators are ultimately responsible for your organisation as a whole and can customise, grant external API access, and manage additional staff user permissions.

 They have restricted access to managing the organisation.
-They can invite / remove users (except system administrators) and manage contact groups, but cannot update organisation settings.
+They can invite / remove users (except system administrators) and manage contact books, but cannot update organisation settings.

 They are your organisation's representatives that use the system to engage in chats.
-Staff users can communicate with any other staff but can only chat with clients they share a group with.
+Staff users can communicate with any other staff but can only chat with clients they share a contact book with.

 They are external users that you invite to your organisation to engage in chats.
-Clients have more restrictions than staff users, and can only communicate with other users they share a group with.
+Clients have more restrictions than staff users, and can only communicate with other users they share a contact book with.

 They have the same permissions and restrictions as client users.